 Randolph County man admits to drug charge

-ELKINS, WEST VIRGINIA – Joshua Derek Raines, of Elkins, West Virginia, has admitted to a firearms charge, Acting U.S. Attorney Randolph J. Bernard announced.
+ELKINS, WEST VIRGINIA – Richard Scott Connally, of Montrose, West Virginia, has admitted to a drug charge, United States Attorney William Ihlenfeld announced.

-Raines faces at least five years of incarceration and a fine of up to $250,000.
+Connally faces at least 10 years and up to life incarceration and a fine of up to $10 million.
 Under the Federal Sentencing Guidelines, the actual sentence imposed will be based upon the seriousness of the offenses and the prior criminal history, if any, of the defendant.

-Assistant U.S. Attorney Stephen D. Warner is prosecuting the case on behalf of the government.
-The Mountain Region Drug & Violent Crimes Task Force investigated.
+Assistant U.S. Attorney Stephen.
+D. Warner is prosecuting the case on behalf of the government.
+The Mountain Region Drug Task Force and the Randolph County Sheriff’s Office investigated.

 U.S. Magistrate Judge Michael John Aloi presided.